Satisfiability modulo theories: Decidable theories

+Examples of monotonic theories include graph reachability, collision detection for convex hulls, minimum cuts, and computation tree logic.
+Every Datalog program can be interpreted as a monotonic theory.

 SMT for undecidable theories

 Most of the common SMT approaches support decidable theories.
 However, many real-world systems, such as an aircraft and its behavior, can only be modelled by means of non-linear arithmetic over the real numbers involving transcendental functions.
 This fact motivates an extension of the SMT problem to non-linear theories, such as determining whether the following equation is satisfiable: